aliciasillers/PrelimCpG/README.md

 ## Regression

-The R package glmnet is used to perform penalized regression. regression.R takes the output from the imputation done in the filtering script and returns a table of cpg sites with the strongest associations with age.
+The R package glmnet is used to perform penalized regression. regression.R takes the output from the imputation done in the filtering step and returns a table of cpg sites with the strongest associations with age.
 Run using regression.sh